reduxjs/redux/docs/usage/migrations/migrating-rtk-2.md

 Of course, with `createSlice.selectors` this is no longer possible, as you need the selector instance when creating your slice.

 In 2.0.0 we have no set solution for this - a few APIs have been floated ([PR 1](https://github.com/reduxjs/redux-toolkit/pull/3671), [PR 2](https://github.com/reduxjs/redux-toolkit/pull/3836)) but nothing was decided upon.
-If this is something you'd like to see supported, consider providing feedback in the [Github discussion](https://github.com/reduxjs/redux-toolkit/discussions/3387)!
+If this is something you'd like to see supported, consider providing feedback in the [GitHub discussion](https://github.com/reduxjs/redux-toolkit/discussions/3387)!

 ### 3.0 - RTK Query